census-instrumentation/opencensus-service/README.md

 ### <a name="config-receivers"></a>Receivers

+A receiver is how you get data into the OpenCensus Service.
 One or more receivers can be configured.
 By default, the ``opencensus`` receiver is enabled on the OpenCensus Agent while no receivers are enabled on the OpenCensus Collector.

 A basic example of all available receivers is provided below.
 For detailed receiver configuration, please see the [receiver README.md](receiver/README.md).